Interest Area

 Inquiry Area

 With the increasing prevalence of digital technologies in our lives, there must also be intentional efforts to ensure that our society’s priorities and aspirations are reflected across its lifecycle.
 We work with policy-makers, technologists, researchers, and educators to ensure that the design, deployment, and use of technologies are leveraged in a way that advances the public interest.
-Our grantees use technology to enhance delivery of government services and strengthen public institutions, imagine solutions that address a community’s needs, and critically examine technology’s impact on civic life.
+We fund initiatives that expand and strengthen the PIT ecosystem by ensuring technology serves the public good through diverse talent pipelines, equitable infrastructure, and responsible innovation across the private and public sectors.

 Inquiry Area